 You may not have been in a basement or crawl space that didn’t feel damp before.
 Yet any moisture in this space can be a bad thing.
 The consequences of ignoring it can often be far worse and more expensive than most homeowners expect.

 There are four main causes of damp crawl spaces.

-Faulty building, soil changes, heavy rains and melting snow can increase the water against your foundation walls.
+A faulty building, soil changes, heavy rains, and melting snow can increase the water against your foundation walls.
 When this pressure becomes too much it will cause these walls to bow and crack.
 If your foundation fails, the rest of your home is coming down with it.

 3. Surface Water

 Poorly functioning or missing gutters, poor grading and lack of proper drainage can all send surface water from snow, rain, and flooding into your crawl space.

 The sharp contrasts in weather in Denver, CO, can frequently cause condensation on crawl space walls.
 While this may seem normal, when this evaporates into moisture in the air it can cause serious defects.
 Don’t just settle for this being “normal.”